Regulating external facilities within the City and County of Denver

 Prior to Demolition:

 The Division of Environmental Quality also provides assistance to City and County of Denver residents; however, we do not offer asbestos testing.
-If you are a resident of the City and County of Denver and have concerns, please contact Stacy Guillaume at: Stacy.Guillaume@denvergov.org (720-865-5474) or Steve Gonzales at: Steve.Gonzales@denvergov.org (720-865-5447).
+If you are a resident of the City and County of Denver and have concerns, please contact Jeffrey Wolfe at Jeffrey.Wolfe@denvergov.org (720-865-5474) or Steve Gonzales at Steve.Gonzales@denvergov.org (720-865-5447).